 By disabling this safeguard, you accept full responsibility for the increased risk associated with allowing connections to your machine.
 Please note that disabling Inbound Service Security allows access from outside of the LAWN network to any TCP port in use by any service on your machine.

 An important technical note: Communication is automatically permitted between any two LAWN hosts (without authenticating), regardless of network (LAWN utilizes multiple networks).
 When using GTwifi, all of your devices (logged in under the same username) should be on the same network (unless you have requested ISS disabled).

 For those of you who need additional technical information, devices placed on the same Layer 2 network and broadcast based services (such as Apple's Bonjour protocol) should work as expected.
 If you need any additional details or have any specific questions, please contact the LAWN Services Team (at email@example.com).

 We welcome input into our Security forum.
 Please feel free to add to the forum below in regard to security-related topics.
 Our hope is that a contribution from the campus will enrich the information of this site for all to benefit.

-Please note that the forums are not meant as a replacement for the official OIT help system REMEDY (which can be reached via email, firstname.lastname@example.org, or via Web at http://remedy.gatech.edu/request.html).
+Please note that the forums are not meant as a replacement for the official OIT help system ServiceDesk (which can be reached via email, firstname.lastname@example.org, or via the phone at 404-894-7173).